Continuous Data Collection from Kafka Using Pipe

 'pipe_kafka_group',-- group id

-'raw',-- format of key, currently only supports binary
+'raw',-- key format, currently only supports binary

-'raw',-- format of value, currently only supports binary
+'raw',-- value format, currently only supports binary

 0,